bbauska/JS-Programs/README.md

 }
 </pre>

-This uses a similar convention as the file server from the previous chapter for responses—handlers return promises that resolve to objects describing the response.
-It wraps the server in an object that also holds its state.
+<p>This uses a similar convention as the file server from the previous chapter
+for responses—handlers return promises that resolve to objects describing the response.
+It wraps the server in an object that also holds its state.</p>

 <h2>Talks as resources</h2>

-The talks that have been proposed are stored in the talks property of the server, an object whose property names are the talk titles.
+<p>The talks that have been proposed are stored in the talks property of the
-These will be
+server, an object whose property names are the talk titles.</p>
-exposed as HTTP resources under /talks/[title], so we need to add handlers to our router that implement the various methods that clients can use to work with them.
+<p>These will be exposed as HTTP resources under /talks/[title], so we need to add handlers
+to our router that implement the various methods that clients can use to work with them.</p>
-The handler for requests that GET a single talk must look up the talk and respond either with the talk’s JSON data or with a 404 error response.
+<p>The handler for requests that GET a single talk must look up the talk and
+respond either with the talk’s JSON data or with a 404 error response.</p>

 <pre>
 const talkPath = /^\/talks\/([^\/]+)$/;